Lee Krasner: Early life

-(now Shpykiv, a Jewish community in what is now Ukraine).
-Krasner's parents were Russian-Jewish immigrants who fled to the United States to escape antisemitism and the Russo-Japanese War, and Chane changed her name to Anna once she arrived.
+(now Shpykiv, a predominantly Jewish village in Ukraine).
+Krasner's parents were immigrants who fled to the United States to escape antisemitism and the Russo-Japanese War, and Chane changed her name to Anna once she arrived.
 Lee was the youngest of six children, and the only one to be born in the United States.

 Education

 From an early age, Krasner knew she wanted to pursue art as a career.
 Her career as an artist began when she was a teenager.
 She specifically sought out enrollment at Washington Irving High School for Girls as they offered an art major.
 After graduating, she attended the Women's Art School of Cooper Union on a scholarship.
 There, she completed the course work required for a teaching certificate in art.
 Krasner pursued yet more art education at the National Academy of Design in 1928, completing her course load there in 1932.
 When Krasner attended high school, she almost didn't graduate based on her grade in art, which was the subject she attended the school for, and was only given 65 to pass the class.

 By attending a technical art school, Krasner was able to gain an extensive and thorough artistic education as illustrated through her knowledge of the techniques of the Old Masters.
 She also became highly skilled in portraying anatomically correct figures.
 There are relatively few works that survive from this time period apart from a few self-portraits and still lifes because most of the works were burned in a fire.
-One image that still exists from this period is her "Self Portrait" painted in 1930, now at the Metropolitan Museum of Art.
+One image that still exists from this period is her "Self Portrait" painted in 1930, now at the Jewish Museum, New York.
 She submitted it to the National Academy in order to enroll in a certain class, but the judges could not believe that the young artist produced a self-portrait en plein air.
 In it, Krasner depicts herself with a defiant expression surrounded by nature.
 She also briefly enrolled in the Art Students League of New York in 1928.
 There, she took a class led by George Bridgman who emphasized the human form.